almazkun/almazkun.github.io/README.md

 > Sometimes you need to take a sword and sort things out.

-> W hen you have a Python everything is a Python script.
+> When you have a Python everything is a Python script.